chipsalliance/firrtl-spec/spec.md

 namespace as modules; hence it is allowed for type aliases to conflict with module names.
 Note that when we compare two types, the equivalence is determined solely by their structures.
-For instance types of `w`{.firrtl} and `in.w`{.firrtl} are equivalent even though they are different type alias.
+For instance types of `w`{.firrtl} and `in.w`{.firrtl} are equivalent in the example above even though they are different type alias.

 #### Width and Reset Inference